apache/spark/docs/mllib-optimization.md

 recommended.
 * `maxNumIterations` is the maximal number of iterations that L-BFGS can be run.
 * `regParam` is the regularization parameter when using regularization.
+* `convergenceTol` designates the end of iterations based on relative comparison of adjusted values.
+This value is used by [Breeze LBFGS](https://github.com/scalanlp/breeze), and it looks at both average improvement and the norm of gradient.

 The `return` is a tuple containing two elements.
 The first element is a column matrix containing weights for every feature, and the second element is an array containing